 Due to complications well beyond their control, this spring the Loppet Foundation organizers were forced to pull back on the original plan to utilize two lakes in Theodore Wirth Park as part of the MWC2018 race courses.
 Turning lemons into lemonade, the O.C. figured out that they had sufficient snowmaking capacity and trail acreage to have the first four days of MWC2018 races all on the north/northwest golf course and adjacent trails.
 This plan had the benefit of concentrating all preliminary snowmaking efforts on a core loop of 10km (assuming at least some natural snow or optimal snowmaking conditions) or worst case a 7.5km while also removing the need for road crossings of the access Parkway for more than the two long distance race days (January 25-26).

 Using a 3 x 10km for the 30km loop in the "middle distance" races (men's categories M1-M6) is fully allowed by current WMA rules.
-However, WMA rules have previously lacked procedures for how to manage the companion 15km race (M7-M9 and F1-F8 categories) plus how to re-jigger the start list so that there isn't a ton of overlapping between the categories.
-So answering those questions has to be addressed for this middle distance race plan to officially be put into motion.
+However, WMA rules have previously lacked procedures for how to manage the companion 15km race (offered for M7-M9 and F1-F8 categories) plus how to re-jigger the start list so that there isn't a ton of overlapping between the categories.
+So answering those questions had to be addressed for this middle distance race plan to officially be put into motion.

-In part because of the MWC2018 proposal, but also because more MWC venues may also need to use a shorter loop in future years due to climate change impacts, preliminary plans have now been developed that would allow the MWC2018 to test out using a 2 x 7.5km = 15km course for the "middle distance" category races.
-Further, a modified start list has been developed for review that would basically separate the middle distance race days into separate "like skier" clumps to really cut down on overlapping categories and provide the nicest possible race experience for all skiers.
+In part because of the MWC2018 proposal, but also because more MWC venues may also need to use a shorter loop in future years due to climate change impacts, as of late September meetings in Norway, plans have now been approved by the World Masters Association (WMA) that would allow the MWC2018 to use a 2 x 7.5km = 15km course for the "middle distance" category races.
+Further, a modified start list has been developed that will basically separate the middle distance races for all categories into spread out "like distance" time periods to really cut down on overlapping categories, reduce confusion with multiple cut-offs, and provide the nicest possible race experience for all skiers.

 Important additional course notes...